Jonahs17/Clinical_Documentator_Pazhampori/README.md

 Generates clinical documentaion for a patient in PDF format from speech with the help of Google's SpeechRecognition, ChatGPT and fpdf module.
 Made for Parippuvada Hackathon conducted by GDSC CET.

 ## Getting Started
 You have to generate an API key to use the ChatGPT API.
-Please generate it on your account page and set it on the Project Settings page (Edit > Project Settings > AI Command > API Key).b
+Please generate it on your account page and set it on the Project Settings page (Edit > Project Settings > AI Command > API Key).

 ### Prerequisites
 * Jupyter <br>